worldbiomusic/N2N/src/io/n2n/sample/messenger/README.md

 # Messenger
-Sends a message to the neighbors and manages them.
+Sends a message to the neighbors and manages them. (in development)

 # Features
 - Unstructured P2P network